To Norm Macdonald, with Love (and lots of clips)

 Luckily, his first starring role in a feature film lay just ahead.
 Bob Saget’s hilarious Dirty Work, which Norm co-wrote, should have given him the breakout success he deserved, and the movie’s central theme, revenge, seemed almost too perfect.
 But while it has since gained cult status, it fizzled from screens pretty quickly.
 (Norm once said that cult followings are great if you’re an actual cult leader, but if you’re a comedian “it just means that a lot of people hate you.”)

 One of the huge frustrations about Norm’s career was the sporadic-ness of it.
 To paraphrase Dorothy in the land of Oz, “Things come and go so quickly here!”
 His first sitcom The Norm Show, which he co-wrote, got off to great start, with two highly rated seasons before ABC doomed it to Friday night oblivion in the third.
-Fox’s underloved A Minute with Stan Hooper (which Norm had originally written for Jason Bateman, who decamped for Arrested Development) was never given a chance to find its audience, and was pulled after just a few episodes (depriving us of both Norm and Fred Willard), while Comedy Central’s Sports Show with Norm Macdonald was yanked in a matter of months.
+Fox’s underloved A Minute with Stan Hooper (which Norm had originally written for Jason Bateman, who decamped for Arrested Development) was never given a chance to find its audience, and was pulled after just a few episodes (depriving us of both Norm and Fred Willard), while Comedy Central’s fabulous Sports Show with Norm Macdonald, which was kind of like hanging out with Norm in a bar, was yanked in a matter of months.

 “It’s very hard for me to do roles in sitcoms and movies because I’m not a great actor, so if the material isn’t good I’m in torment while I do it,” Norm told The New York Times in 2010.
 “I like to do talk show appearances where I get to just be myself, and I do stand-up where I can completely be myself.
 That’s what I’ve always loved the most, of anything.”